ForestAdmin/agent-nodejs/docs/getting-started/migrating/steps/datasources/mongo.md

-To connect the new agent to a MongoDB instance, you still need to use the `mongoose` ODM.
+Connecting to a MongoDB instance is very similar: using the `mongoose` ODM is required (we support versions 6.x and 7.x of `mongoose`).

 You will need to: